Wallaroo Air-Gapped AWS EKS Install Guide

 - Pre Setup Checklist: The necessary installation files are available and values set for installation.

-- Wallaroo Image Retrieval and Installation Preparation: Retrieve the installation images from Wallaroo and store them in a private container registry available from the Target Cluster.
+- Wallaroo Image Retrieval and Installation Preparation for Helm: Retrieve the installation images from Wallaroo and store them in a private container registry available from the Target Cluster.

 Pre Setup Checklist